How to check your Chase business credit card application status

 1. Review the denial letter

-Chase is required to provide you with a denial letter outlining the specific reasons for the rejection.
+Chase must send you a denial letter outlining the specific reasons for the rejection.
 Carefully review this letter to understand why your application was unsuccessful.
 Common reasons include a low credit score, insufficient credit history, too many recent inquiries, or a high debt-to-income ratio.

 2. Check your credit report